 You can also look for counselors through a specific professional organization.
 For example, the AACC has a counselor search on their website.
 If you’re looking specifically for EMDR therapy, you can go to the EMDR international association website.
 I’ll post these websites in the show notes for you guys, just so you can kind of see.
 If there’s a specific type of therapy that you’re looking for, you can look for a therapist who has training or certification in that specific therapy.

 I’d like to end with a story of hope as I normally do when I have guests on the podcast.
 This story is actually about finding medical help.
 I had an issue that I had been struggling with for several years.
 I had convinced myself that this issue was psychological and that somehow it was my fault and I needed to just fix it psychologically.
 It turns out that wasn’t the case.
 I actually had a physical medical condition.
 So when I finally got brave enough to talk with a doctor about it, they referred me to another person.
-And after a little while I was working with that person and we really weren’t getting anywhere, unfortunately.
-And I said, “Hey, what we’re doing is not working here.”
-And I said, “well, I’m just going to send you back to the doctor that referred you over here.”
+And after a little while, I was working with that person and we really weren’t getting anywhere, unfortunately, and I said, “Hey, what we’re doing is not working here” and they said, “well, I’m just going to send you back to the doctor that referred you over here.”
 And I said, “that doesn’t even make any sense to me like they didn’t know what to do with me so they referred me to you.
 How are you going to refer me back to them?”
 And when I went back to that doctor, I actually saw a different provider in the office.
-I had to advocate for myself guys, because sometimes you have to do this in medical situations.
-And I had to say, “I’m not at all getting what I’m eating here from you guys.
-This is why I came in and I’ve been on this wild goose chase.”
-That’s now lasted a couple months and nobody’s helping me.
+I had to advocate for myself guys, because sometimes you have to do this in medical situations and I had to say, “I’m not at all getting what I’m needing here from you guys.
+This is why I came in and I’ve been on this wild goose chase that’s now lasted a couple months and nobody’s helping me.”
 I was almost like to the point of tears.
-And he said, “okay, let’s do this test or let me look at this.”
+And he said, “Okay, let’s do this test or let me look at this.”

 And he said, “I think I may know what’s going on with you, but, you know, I don’t really have that much experience treating it.”
 He was just so wonderful in the sense that even though he wasn’t able to help me.
 He was able to let me know there is something physically going on with your body that you need taken care of.